-To find the ISC for the individual seeking services, call any of The Arc Programs listed on the final page of this document.
-Contact the DHS Customer Help Line at (800) 843-6154 or go to the Illinois DHS Office Locator and choose "Developmental Disability Services" as the Office Type, along with your county.
-DHS Office Locator:
+any of The Arc Programs listed on the final page of this document.
+Contact the DHS Customer Help Line at (800) 843-6154 or go to the Illinois DHS Office Locator and choose "Developmental Disability Services" as the office Type, along with your county (if located in Cook County you must include your zip code).
+DHS Office Locator: www.dhs.state.il.us/page.aspx?module=12

-https://www.dhs.state.il.us/page.aspx?module=12